-Children who are on the RWI program are assessed at least every 6 weeks by the Reading Leader.
+Children who are on the RWI program are assessed at least every 6 weeks by a member of the Reading Team.
 The children are then re-grouped according to this outcome.
-Children know where they are in the RWI program and know what they need to work on next.
+Children understand the process of the RWI programme and know their next steps.
 In Reception the sounds the children are learning are sent home via Class Dojo with a link to how to say and write the sound.
 This enables the parents to continue their learning at home.

 Reading homework is a priority throughout school and it is expected children read their reading books at least three times per week.
 Parents and children are encouraged to write in reading diaries to ensure this has been done.
 Teachers also hear children read weekly.

 Years 3 and 4 are benchmarked at the beginning of each year to check they are on the right level book band.
 Year 5 and Year 6 children who are performing below the expected level will access the Fresh Start reading programme.